 Knowing how to write a movie synopsis is an absolute must for anyone trying to shop a screenplay or work within Hollywood.
-But how can you compress the complex thoughts of your story into a one-page doc?

 At some point or another, we all have told a story to a friend.
 If we're tight on time, we've given them the highlights — just the big emotional punches and payoffs.
 And if we told it well, we get the reaction we wanted.
 That story would be a synopsis, and when you work in Hollywood, you have to master that art.
 Being able to provide a synopsis is an excellent and essential skill to have across the board in this town.

 Today we'll learn how to write a synopsis, look at an example, go through a screenplay synopsis checklist, and get our film synopsis skills going.

 What is a movie synopsis?

 How long is a movie synopsis?

 A synopsis is usually one to three pages long, depending on what you're using it to do within the industry.
 If you want to see us go deep on a synopsis and summary for the massive film Dune, you can get a pretty good idea!

 What about a TV episode synopsis?

 Yes, you need to write a synopsis of the pilot and subsequent episodes in your screenplay bible.
 So, what do those script synopses incorporate?
 You want them to be around one page for the pilot, and then have each next episode be 1-2 paragraphs in length.
 Enough to detail the significant events and ending of each chapter.
 Again, You'll only use these in the bible.
 When you're submitting episodes to be approved by the network, you'll provide a treatment.

 When you're writing a synopsis, you want to cover each act and story beat that matters.
 I like to think of a screenplay synopsis as an extended trailer with an ending.
 You want to build the best version of the story that covers the beats that matter in the world makes this work viable in the marketplace.